carlynorama/2023January-30DaysNatureOfCode/docs/25-intro-fractals/notes.md

 These are noLoop sketches, or update only on an event.

-- Click on a Koch Line and press "k" to make it wrinkle.
+- Click on a `KochLine` and press "k" to make it wrinkle.